RagnarB83/ash-documentation/docs/_build/html/_sources/About.rst.txt

 ==================================================
-About Ash
+About ASH
 ==================================================

-Ash is a Python-based computational chemistry and QM/MM environment, primarily for molecular calculations in the gas phase, explicit solution, crystal or protein environment.
+ASH is a Python-based computational chemistry and QM/MM environment, primarily for molecular calculations in the gas phase, explicit solution, crystal or protein environment.
 Can do single-point calculations, geometry optimizations, molecular dynamics (soon), numerical frequencies using a MM, QM or QM/MM Hamiltonian.
-Interfaces to popular free-for-academic QM codes: ORCA, xTB, Psi4, PySCF.
+Interfaces available to popular free-for-academic QM codes: ORCA, xTB, Psi4, PySCF.
 Reaction profiles and saddlepoint optimizations can be performed using the nudged elastic band method (NEB).

 Requirements:

     - Python3 installation
     - Numpy Python library
-    - Julia installation (for faster versions of some routines)
+    - Julia installation (for faster Julia versions of MM routines)
     - Matplotlib (for some plotting options).
     - geomeTRIC (optimizer).
 Python library, easily installed via pip.